jordymeow/meow-gallery/readme.txt

 * Fix: Issue with avoidLoneLastItem code in Tiles.
 * Fix:  Fix issue with square columns not working.
 * Add: Added filters for access control.
-* Note: We need some love :) If you have a moment, please [review the Meow Gallery](https://wordpress.org/support/plugin/wplr-sync/reviews/?rate=5#new-post) :) That motivates us a lot.
-Thank you!

 = 4.1.9 (2021/08/29) =
 * Fix: Enhanced security for the plugin to avoid hackers.
-* Note: We need some love :) If you have a moment, please [review the Meow Gallery](https://wordpress.org/support/plugin/wplr-sync/reviews/?rate=5#new-post) :) That motivates us a lot.
-Thank you!

 = 4.1.8 (2021/08/27) =
 * Info: It seems like the version 4.1.7 version was maybe not pushed properly, so let's have a jump to make sure everyone is up to date.